 |---|---|

-| Garage and Home Repairs | You can handle common fixes, patch panels and brackets using household power and presets that reduce guesswork when you switch materials. |
+| Garage and Home Repairs | Handle common fixes, patch panels, and brackets using household power and presets that reduce guesswork. |

-| Mobile Job Sites | The unit’s compact footprint and dual-voltage support make it practical to carry between locations and adapt to whatever power is available. |
+| Mobile Job Sites | Compact footprint and dual-voltage support make it practical to carry between locations and adapt to whatever power is available. |

-| Auto Body and Fabrication | Switch quickly between MIG for panels, TIG for detail work and the plasma cutter for trimming—helpful when you need clean cuts and neat welds. |
+| Auto Body and Fabrication | Switch between MIG for panels, TIG for detail work, and plasma cutter for trimming.
+Helpful when you need clean cuts and neat welds. |

-| Learning and Hobby Projects | App control, preset memory and the LED display let you experiment without constantly guessing settings, so you can focus on technique. |
+| Learning and Hobby Projects | App control, preset memory, and the LED display let you experiment without constant guessing, so you can focus on technique. |

 Ease Of Use